France Hails gentle Policewoman Stabbed In Attack - UrduPoint

 "He went back and forth between the concrete of the prison and the concrete of the city."
 Dieye's most serious conviction was kidnapping and robbery after tying up an elderly couple and covering them with a blanket before searching their house in 2013.

-His lawyer said he was "very uncommunicative" despite a family "who sacrificied themselves to try to help him".
+His lawyer said he was "very uncommunicative" despite a family "who sacrificed themselves to try to help him".

-Nantes prosecutor Pierre Sennes said that, depending on the outcome of ongoing investigations, the case was likely to be handed over to the anti-terror prosecutors.

 Lereec, born in 1974, has a grown-up son, the town's mayor said.